 Price calculation is not a trivial topic and multiple solutions exist.
 The implementation details of the price object is:

 - internally we use big.Float to hold the amount, this is to be able to calculate exactly

-- however a float like representation of an amount cannot be payed, that is why the price has a method "GetPayablePrice" that returns a Price that can be payed in the given currency, using correct rounding and amount representation
+- however a float like representation of an amount cannot be paid, that is why the price has a method "GetPayablePrice" that returns a Price that can be paid in the given currency, using correct rounding and amount representation